zilliztech/zdoc/docs/tutorials/users-roles/create-built-in-roles.md

 <Admonition type="info" icon="📘" title="Notes">

 - These built-in roles are only applicable to dedicated clusters.
-Serverless clusters support only the `Admin` role.
+Serverless clusters support only the `Read-Write` role.
 For more information on cluster types, see [Select the Right Cluster Plan](./select-zilliz-cloud-service-plans).

 - If you encounter an error while using the built-in roles feature with a dedicated cluster, please [contact us](https://zilliz.com/contact-sales) for troubleshooting assistance.